MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/query-data-web-api.md

 |Last created record date and time|`$apply=aggregate(createdon with max as lastCreate)`|
 |First created record date and time|`$apply=aggregate(createdon with min as firstCreate)`|

 The aggregate functions are limited to a collection of 50,000 records.
-Further information around using aggregate functionality with Dynamics 365 can be found here: [Use FetchXML to construct a query](../org-service/use-fetchxml-construct-query.md)
+Further information around using aggregate functionality with Dynamics 365 for Customer Engagement can be found here: [Use FetchXML to construct a query](../org-service/use-fetchxml-construct-query.md)

 Additional details on OData data aggregation can be found here: [http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html](http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).
-Note that Dynamics 365 only supports a sub-set of these aggregate methods.
+Note that Dynamics 365 for Customer Engagement only supports a sub-set of these aggregate methods.

 ## Use parameter aliases with system query options